 You can build a new wall either as a Party Wall (astride a boundary) subject to your neighbour's consent, or close to the boundary and wholly on your own property.
 It's important to know where your boundary is.

 We are based in Putney, London SW15.
 Our practice was founded in 1984 by Robert Watson.
-Laurence Smith BSc (Hons) and Paul Smith BSc (Hons) are partners and Jenny Harding
+Laurence Smith BSc (Hons) and Paul Smith BSc (Hons) were partners.

 We are very experienced, specialist Party Wall Surveyors.
-All our surveyors are qualified and are registered members of the Faculty of Party Wall Surveyors.
+All our surveyors (except supervised trainees) are qualified and are registered members of the Faculty of Party Wall Surveyors.
 Why use us? - Unlike many Party Wall Surveyors our fees are reasonable.
-We will normally offer a fixed fee and we are happy to provide references (read our feedback via the button below).
+We will normally offer a fixed fee and we are happy to provide references (read our reviews via the button below).
 Most importantly we are dedicated to resolving problems between neighbours rather than profiting from a dispute.

 Building Owners are the owners of the property where the work is proposed.